deton57/cloudtestdrive/AppDev/OKE-E2E/readme.md

+Welcome to OKE-E2E.
-OKE-E2E will be a new OKE Workshop which will include an App/Webapp that will be installed on top of OKE.
+This will be a new OKE Workshop which will include an App/Webapp that will be installed on top of OKE.
 In this workshop we will use different open source tools for installation, development, deployments, and maintenance.

-Goals:
+# Goals: #

 1. Achieve E2E workshop that can be deployed easily in each OCI tenant
 2. Each pillar of the workshop can be disscussed and demonstrated individually

-Guidelines:
+# Guidelines: #

 1. Use open source
 2. Utilize the advantage of OCI services
 3. Learn & Contribute for self and project improvement

-##The flow (high level):##
+## The flow (high level): ##

 A Company that wants to release new features for their customers, has 2 groups of users: